uesleibros/wasabi/research/README.md

 ## Reference URLs by topic

 > [!IMPORTANT]
 > Not all references mentioned here have been properly documented in this folder, some because the documentation is already sufficient and others because they are too simple and don't require it.
+Additionally, some information may be outdated with respect to the current version of the project.

 ### tls-verification
 - Microsoft Schannel documentation: https://learn.microsoft.com/en-us/windows/win32/secauthn/sspi-ssl